step-by-step-tutorial/springboot-tutorial/security-rbac-jwt/README.md

 <p align="justify">

-This tutorial is about integration of Spring Boot and RBAC.
+This tutorial is about implementing RBAC by Spring Boot.

 </p>